nextcloud/docker/README.md

     ```

 # Questions / Issues
-If you got any questions or problems using the image, please visit our [Github Repository](https://github.com/nextcloud/docker) and write an issue.
+If you have questions or problems using Nextcloud or this image, please visit the [Nextcloud Help Forum](https://help.nextcloud.com/) and ask for help.
+If you believe you've encountered a bug in the Docker image (i.e. not a configuration or setup matter) you may create an Issue containing a bug report in our [GitHub Repository](https://github.com/nextcloud/docker).
+Enhancement requests and PR proposals are also welcome.
+If you're seeking professional support, you can become an [enterprise](https://nextcloud.com/enterprise/) customer.